yamankatby/firebase-extensions/generate-og-image/README.md

-# Generate Open Graph Images
+# Dynamic OG Image Generator

 > **Note** This extension is still in beta, if you find any bugs or have any suggestions, please [file an issue](https://github.com/yamankatby/firebase-extensions/issues/new).
 Also, if you find this extension useful, please consider giving the repository a star ⭐️.